Meet our graduate students!

 Rebecca Lowery (2021 BA, art history) is in the Accelerated Master’s Program in art history at UA.
 In May 2021 Lowery received her BA in art history from UA, with minors in Italian and anthropology.
 Her area of interest is Early Modern Italian art and in 2019 she studied abroad in Florence, Italy, at the Lorenzo de Medici Institute where she served as a tour guide at churches, including Santa Maria del Fiore, San Miniato al Monte and Santa Croce.
-Through the Center for Ancient Mediterranean and Near Eastern Studies in Florence, Lowery worked to conserve various Etruscan ceramics.
+Lowery worked to conserve various Etruscan ceramics through the Center for Ancient Mediterranean and Near Eastern Studies in Florence, Italy.

 Upneet Kaur Mair (printmaking) holds a BFA in painting from Central India School of Fine Arts, Nagpur, India.
 Mair has exhibited her work in China, India and the United States.
 She will present her MA thesis show in the spring of 2021.

 Sarah Murphree is a graduate teaching assistant in art history.
 They received the BA from UA in 2020 with a double major in art history and studio art with a minor in the Blount Scholars Program.
 They did their undergrad academic work within the University Honors Program.
 Their research projects included “Reclaiming the Black Female Body in Art,” and research on the history and gentrification of the banjo for the class Art of the African Diaspora (ARH 378).
 Murphree has also created three cast bronze sculptures for the Tuscaloosa Monster Makeover Project and assisted Professor Craig Wedderspoon with the construction of the Tuscaloosa and Alabama Bicentennial sculpture projects.